1. How ELSS and FD works under 80C?

 j.
-The interest that you receive on the amount at the time of maturity is free from taxation.
+The interest that you receive on the amount at the time of maturity is entirely tax-free.

 6. ELSS vs PPF

 One crucial point to consider would be the premature withdrawal option.
 While PPF does allow for 50% withdrawal of funds post the five year lock-in period, ELSS doesn’t allow partial withdrawals in between.
 You have to wait till you complete three years.
 So, weigh in the rates of interest aspect as well as the time horizon factor before you decide.

 Here is a quick overview of the pros and cons of investing in ELSS vs PPF: